 RN Case Manager Requirements

-An optional credential for RN case managers is to earn the accredited case manager (ACM) certification offered by the American Case Management Association.
-To obtain certification, a RN case manager must pass a two-part examination consisting of questions about case management in the health system and clinical simulations.
-In some cases, ACM certification can improve a RN case manager's professional standing since it reflects his or her competence.
+A credentialing option for RN case managers is to earn the accredited case manager (ACM) certification offered by the American Case Management Association.
+To obtain certification, an RN case manager must pass a two-part examination consisting of questions about case management in the health system as well as clinical simulations.
+In some cases, ACM certification can improve an RN case manager's professional standing since it reflects his or her competence.

 Related to RN Case Manager: Job Description, Duties and Requirements